Savuti, or Savute, is a true wilderness in the southwest section of Chobe National Park. Read our guide to discover more.

-From Savuti Campsite there are basically two options for self-drives – head north of south.
+From Savuti Campsite there are basically two options for self-drives – head north or south.
 To the south is Savuti Marsh, while to the north is a grassy plains area with waterholes.
-In between there are some notable rocky hills – a favourite haunt of leopards, and you can drive along the banks or within the channel of the Savuti River.
+In between, there are some notable rocky hills – a favourite haunt of leopards, and you can drive along the banks or within the channel of the Savuti River.

 Savuti Marsh can be wet or dry depending on the year and the seasons.
 The routes near the marsh can be slightly overgrown with long grass, and we almost ran over a pride of lions sleeping on the track because they were so disguised.
 The routes here are also quite confusing – there are many tracks which change with the years, becoming overgrown or disused as time goes on.